ythuangmyco/ythuangmyco.github.io/_posts/posts/2021-10-27-MOST-project1.md

 categories: posts
 #published: false
 ---
-YES! the lab get the prject, Between beetle and fungus: mechanisms determining the fidelity in ambrosia symbiosis, funded for three years (MOST 110-2621-B-037-002-MY3).
+YES! the lab gets the prject, Between beetle and fungus: mechanisms determining the fidelity in ambrosia symbiosis, funded for three years (MOST 110-2621-B-037-002-MY3).